-There are some serious issues concerning GDPR and Brexit since the triggering of Article 50 (Brexit).
+There are some serious issues concerning the General Data Protection Regulation (GDPR) and Brexit since the triggering of Article 50 (Brexit).
 Discover what they are and why you need to get better informed now or bear the (expensive) consequences.
 A no-nonsense overview.

 The potential consequences of Brexit have been feeding media outlets for a long time now.
 Since Theresa May formally triggered the so-called Article 50 to start the process of leaving the EU, this is even more so with often highly emotional reactions.

 Brexit has also led to uncertainties regarding the impact of Brexit on the GDPR (General Data Protection Regulation).
-For once and for all here is what you MUST know about GDPR and Brexit.
+Here is what you MUST know about GDPR compliance business strategy and Brexit.

 People and businesses who are affected by Brexit have a lot on their mind.
-Yet, ignoring GDPR and its protection of personal data would be a grave mistake.
+Yet, ignoring the GDPR text and its personal data protection rules would be a grave mistake as UK businesses also need to be GDPR compliant and avoid GDPR fines.
 In that sense we were pretty shocked to read about a survey, conducted by Crown Records Management, a leader in document management, information management and related areas such as document scanning, which has been doing some very solid work to help its customers become GDPR-compliant.
 We take a look at it and, more importantly, at the truths of Brexit and GDPR.

 Alert: Brexit is not an excuse to stop GDPR preparations – as many do